Summerizing your Ambush Skid House

 About Ambush Icehouse Skids

-Ambush offers two lightweight options of icehouse skids to take out onto the ice.
+Ambush offers two insulated options of icehouse skids to take out onto the ice.
 The Slayer Ice Fishing House weighs only 880 pounds, while the Stryker Ice Fishing House weighs even less at 620 pounds.
 The all-aluminum frame of both houses is built without wood and seams, keeping everything lightweight so that you can get out onto the ice earlier and stay later in the season.